 Traveling with food allergies is a burden I would not wish on my worst enemy.
 Every trip involves hours of research and communication with airlines, restaurants, resorts and event coordinators.
-When the trip arrives, you leave armed with detailed information.
+When the trip arrives, you leave armed with detailed information about your dietary restrictions.
 However, there is still a nagging feeling of fear that you can’t get rid of.

-Most people get excited about eating at a new place.
-For me, having Celiac Disease, each time I start to eat at an unknown location I wait for the tell-tale signs that I have been glutened.
-My biggest fear is getting sick on vacation in a world far away from the comforts of home.
+Most people get excited about dining at a new place.
+For me, having Celiac Disease (Coeliac Disease), my biggest fear is getting sick on vacation in a world far away from the comforts of home.

 If your travel planning story sounds anything like mine, I’d like to introduce you to Sandals Resorts.
-If you have never heard of them, they are a couples only, all inclusive resort with locations all over the Caribbean.
-While I have visited several Sandals, today I’m going to specifically guide you through gluten free dining at Sandals LaSource Grenada.
+If you have never heard of them, they are a couples only, all inclusive resort with locations in the Caribbean.
+While I have visited several Sandals, today I’m going to specifically guide you through eating gluten free at Sandals LaSource Grenada.

-Here is a checklist of what to do before traveling to a Sandals Resort and Spa.
+Here is a checklist of what to do before traveling with dietary restrictions to a Sandals Resort and Spa.

-- When you book on Sandals website, make sure to include if you and your spouse are gluten free in the comment/special request box.
+- When you book on the Sandals website, make sure to include if you and your spouse are gluten free, dairy free or have specific food allergies in the comment/special request box.

 - Watch this video from Sandals Resorts interviewing guests with food allergies.
 I cherish every review I can get when traveling.
 It helps to ease my travel anxieties.

 - At least 4 weeks before your trip, email Special Services at email@example.com.
-They should respond confirming your allergies, that they can meet your needs and to meet with the Culinary Concierge upon your arrival.
+They should respond confirming your dietary restrictions, that they can meet your needs and to meet with the Culinary Concierge upon your arrival.
 Here is the email template I use for each trip.

 To Whom It May Concern,